TerriaJS/terriajs-server/README.md

 #### Configure

 Copy `serverconfig.json.example` to `serverconfig.json` and configure as needed.
 See comments inside that file.
 (Comments are allowed; see json5.org).

 If you want to proxy authenticated layers, do the same for `proxyauth.json.example`.

+If you want to serve different config based on hostnames, do the same for `multiserverconfig.json.example`.
+Currently this is intended for things like share and feedback configuration.

 TerriaJS-Server is run through PM2, a process manager which handles automatic restarting, logging and load balancing.
 The default configuration is for a development environment with a single process.
 To use multiple processes, modify the configuration in ecosystem.config.js.

 #### Run